-Typically, damage to your vehicle resulting from hitting a pothole would be covered by your physical damage insurance coverage -- in particular your collision insurance.
+Typically, damage to your vehicle from hitting a pothole would be covered by your physical damage insurance coverage, particularly your collision insurance.

 Collision coverage covers your vehicle when you collide with another vehicle or object.
 The object you hit may be construction debris, a guardrail or even a pothole.
-Comprehensive coverage is the other physical damage coverage; it covers theft, fire, glass breakage, striking an animal and damages related to natural occurrences -- such as hail or wind.
-(See "'Acts of God' and your car insurance")
+Comprehensive coverage is the other physical damage coverage; it covers theft, fire, glass breakage, striking an animal and damages related to natural occurrences — such as hail or wind.

 While damages to your car should be covered by collision coverage, aftermarket parts added to a vehicle aren’t always covered.
 You need to check with your auto insurance company to see if your specific policy will cover the rims, especially if they are custom.

-If you have custom rims, you should tell the insurance company about them at the inception of your policy, or when you place them on the vehicle, so that your insurer will know the worth of the rims.
-Your auto insurance provider would be able to tell you if the rims are properly covered under your current car insurance policy or if you’d need custom parts and equipment coverage for your rims to be covered.
+If you have custom rims, you should tell the insurance company about them at the inception of your policy or when you place them on the vehicle so that your insurer will know the worth of the rims.
+Your auto insurance provider could tell you if the rims are adequately covered under your current car insurance policy or if you’d need custom parts and equipment coverage for your rims to be covered.

-If you have only liability insurance on your car, then you’re out of luck with making an auto insurance claim for your bent rims.
-Liability coverage in no way covers your vehicle.
+If you have only liability insurance on your car, you’re out of luck with making an auto insurance claim for your bent rims.
+Liability does not cover your vehicle.

-If you are unable to make a claim, you may want to look into what other avenues are available to you for compensation.
+If you cannot make a claim, you may want to look into what other avenues are available to you for compensation.